European Foundation

 Involvement

-Via their representation in the Public Employment Service's administrative board, representatives of the social partners are involved in the design, implementation and monitoring of the provision of labour market access and all measures following this for Ukrainian refugees.
+Via their representation in the Public Employment Service's administrative board, social partners are involved in the design, implementation and monitoring of the provision of labour market access and all measures following this for Ukrainian refugees.

 Views and reactions